ansty07/Neural-Nest/README.md

 ## ⚠️ Disclaimer
 This app is a **supportive tool** and not a substitute for licensed mental health services.
 If you're experiencing a crisis or need immediate help:
-- Call National Crisis Hotline: 988
+- National Institute of Mental Health and Neurosciences (NIMHANS) helpline: 080-46110007
-- Call Emergency Services: 911
+- Mental Health Rehabilitation Helpline "KIRAN”: 1800-500-0019
-- Seek immediate professional help
+- Call Emergency Services: 112